mujtaba3B/gmail-summarizer/README.md

 # Email News Summarizer

 Extract news links from a Gmail email, send them to a Cloudflare Worker for summarization, and render concise bullet points in-page via a Tampermonkey userscript.
 Summarization is adapter-based so different AI APIs can be swapped in; OpenAI is the default.
+The client sends all detected links; the Worker enforces how many get summarized.

 ## Architecture